• Glass Butte is the largest obsidian deposits in the world

 • Recreational collecting area known for its wide variety of obsidian

-The best season for rockhounding would be from spring to fall.
-The list of tools you might need to get the best results include a shovel, hammer, pick, pry bar and gad.
-Because obsidian is a lava glass, it is very sharp.
-Native Americans used this material for making arrowheads, spear points, and cutting tools.
+The best season for rockhounding in the Glass Buttes area spans from spring to fall.
+To maximize your collection efforts, consider bringing tools such as a shovel, hammer, pick, pry bar, and gad.
+Because obsidian is a type of volcanic glass, it is very sharp.
+Native Americans historically used this material to craft arrowheads, spear points, and cutting tools.

 Glass Butte: Camping and Lodging